-An apprenticeship can be selected as a Post-16 option as well as a Post-18 option.
-Highworth offers education and information about the various different apprenticeship levels, and the process of applying for opportunities, through assemblies, and Focus Day sessions with key year groups.
-Students can access personal advice and guidance by booking appointments with our Careers Lead, Miss Hodges.
-An appointment can be requested by emailing Miss Hodges at firstname.lastname@example.org
+An apprenticeship can be selected as a Post-16 option, as well as a Post-18 option.
+Highworth offers education and information about the various different apprenticeship levels, and the process of applying for opportunities, through assemblies and Focus Day sessions, across all year groups.

 Apprenticeships are a good option for those who enjoy a practical way of learning, and have a clear idea of the career they want.
 They involve a mix of working (80% of the time), and studying (20% of the time).
 Apprenticeship qualifications are equivalent to other forms of education, please see the table below for more information.